Scotch Plains, New Jersey: Chronology and Ways of life

+Colonial era

-The area known as Scotch Plains was first settled by Europeans, including many Scottish Quakers as early as 1684.
+The area known as Scotch Plains was first settled by Europeans, including many Scottish Quakers, as early as 1684.
 The name is said to have come from George Scott, a leader of a group of Scottish settlers.
 It later served as a stop on the stage coach line between New York City and Philadelphia.

+The Lenni Lenape were significantly impacted by the establishment of colonies in the 17th century, with colonists taking up a large majority of land that had once been the living area of the community.
+In 1778, the US ratified the first treaty with an American Indian tribe, the Treaty of Fort Pitt; the treaty eventually fell apart, causing the inter-cultural relationship to rupture.
+Today, the Lenni-Lenape, now known as the Delaware Nation, are found in small regions across the US and Canada.
+A variety of treaties, conflicts, and migration have spread out the community, although a small group continue to live in their ancestral region, hoping to educate and bring to light their claims to the land, including Scotch Plains.

 The Ash Swamp in Scotch Plains was the scene of a key action in the Battle of Short Hills, on June 26, 1777, which included skirmishes as Washington's forces moved along Rahway Road in Scotch Plains toward the Watchung Mountains.
-An ancient house in Scotch Plains recalls those skirmishes and with the acreage adjoining the house, presents a vista of that decade, the 1770s.
+The Frazee House in Scotch Plains recalls those skirmishes and, with the acreage adjoining the house, presents a snapshot of the 1770s.
 This was the home of Aunt Betty Frazee, whose retort to Lord Cornwallis led the British to find their bread from friendlier bakers in the same battle.
 The farmstead of Betty and Gershom Frazee is being restored by local organizations.